Sonjorg/PSscripts/README.md

 **Please contact me at sondrjor@stud.ntnu.no to report bugs or to ask questions.**

 ### **Consumption.ps1**
 This will filter your expenditures and show the sum of money spent on it.
 It is also very useful for finding specific transactions.
 Export/download your balance sheet (.csv) file from your bank and search for phrases associated with a business.
 It shows all entries with the selected phrase(s) and the sum of money spent on it.
+It should work correctly regardless of your csv file's specific format unless it comes in excel.
 ##### How to use
 Run the script in powershell and a dialog will tell you what to do, or you can replace, and add to the phrases in $stringarray to search for all expenditures on the phrases' corresponding posts.
 WARNING: Make sure the phrases are correct; use the script to search the correct names used in the file, i.e McDonalds is called 'MCD' in some places.